 Delegates should consider their ability to cope with stressful emergency situations and should be prepared for the potentially emotionally demanding element of this course.

 Please note that our Mental Health First Aid courses are available for group bookings only.

 This course is designed for anyone over the age of 19 who would like a deeper understanding of mental health and the factors that can affect well-being.

-This course is of particular relevance to those people who are most likely to encounter others experiencing mental health issues or crisis.
+This course is of particular relevance to those people who are most likely to encounter others experiencing mental health issues or crises.
 Like physical first aid training, this course is designed to provide you with the tools and confidence to support someone until more expert help can be found.
-You may be working in a school, a care environment, employ others, volunteer or work where you come into contact with employees or members of the public who need immediate mental health support.
+You may be working in a school, a caring environment, employing others, volunteering or working where you come into contact with employees or members of the public who need immediate mental health support.